 Skip to main content

-How to invest in dividend stock
+How to invest in dividend stocks

-The one thing the pool fantasy gets sort-of right is that yes, dividend stocks do pay out regular dividends — meaning a part of their profits — to shareholders.
-Investors pursuing a long-term financial goal tend to favor dividend-paying stock because it can be an important potential step toward finally living off of a regular stream of income.
+The one thing the pool fantasy gets somewhat right is that yes, dividend stocks do pay out regular dividends — meaning a part of their profits — to shareholders.
+Investors pursuing a long-term financial goal tend to favor dividend-paying stock because it can be an important step toward finally living off of a regular stream of income.

 • Cash dividends, which are quarterly dividend payments made out to you, the stock owner, and taken from a company’s current earnings or accumulated profit.